portfolio-performance/portfolio-help/docs/en/concepts/PP-terminology.md

 - Net Transaction value: the total sum of costs of a transaction, including the taxes and fees.

+- Note: Each security and transaction can be accompanied by a note for additional information or context.

+- Offset Account:  In the context of buying or selling stock, the offset account is the account that is used to balance the transaction.
+When a security is purchased, the security account is increased, and the offset account, typically a cash account, is decreased to reflect the outflow of cash.
+Conversely, when a security is sold, the security account is decreased, and the offset account is increased to reflect the inflow of cash.

 - Purchase Value: the summed transaction value of each buy (+) and sell (-) transaction of a security, taken into account the [reporting period](reporting-period.md).

+- Quote: The most recent price at which a security was traded, also known as the price.

 - Quote Feed (historic): data source or provider of the historic quotes: Alpha Vantage, Bitfinex Cryptocurrency Exchange, Binance Crypto Exchange, CoinGecko, EOD Historical Data, Finnhub, Inflation rate - Eurostat (HICP), ECB Statistical Data Warehouse, Kraken Cryptocurrency Exchange, PWP Leeway UG, Twelve Data, Quandl, Table on website, VIA/CS Funds, Yahoo Finance, Yahoo Finance (Adjusted Close), JSON, no automatic download.

 - Quote Feed (latest): data source or provider of the latest quotes (same list as above) or could be set as "same as historical quotes".

+- Security: A tradable financial asset such as stock, bonds, bitcoin, gold, ...

 - Source: data source used in `File > New Security` Search.
 Possible source are: [Yahoo Finance](https://finance.yahoo.com/) provides financial news and data including stock quotes, press releases, and financial reports.
 [CoinGecko](https://www.coingecko.com/) is a website with real-time information on most cryptocurrencies.
 [Portfolio Report](https://www.portfolio-report.net/search) is an open source project that aims to provide centralized portfolio performance data.

+- Shares: Units of ownership in a company or a financial asset.
+In the context of PP it refers to the number of shares one owns.

 - Symbol: the abbreviation (ticker) used by the data source.

 - Target Currency:

+- Taxes: Charges imposed by government authorities on certain financial activities.

-- Type: can be Share, Bond, Cryptocurrency, Aktie (German for stock or share), Währung (=German for currency), Futures, etf, fonds (= funds).
+- Type: In the context of the Security Creation Wizard: Share, Bond, Cryptocurrency, Aktie (German for stock or share), Währung (=German for currency), Futures, etf, fonds (= funds).
+In the context of the All Transaction table: Buy, Sell, Delivery (Inbound or Outbound), Dividend, Deposit, Removal, Interest, Interest Charge, Fees, Fees Refund, Taxes, and Taxes Refund.

 - URL (historic quotes): the URL that should be provided, if the choice in Quote Feed is set to Table on website or JSON.